From Bangkok to Koh Samui: Best Ways to Get There

 - As I mentioned earlier the flight from Bangkok Koh Samui takes between 1 and 2 hours and will cost you around $117.

-If your on a short vacation and want to see more of Thailand, it’s worth getting a flight to Koh Samui to Bangkok.
+If you’re on a short vacation and want to see more of Thailand, it’s worth getting a flight to Koh Samui to Bangkok.

-For everyone else including backpackers, I would definitely recommend getting the Bangkok to Koh Samui overnight train.
-It’s actually a cool journey.
+For everyone else including backpackers, I would recommend getting the Bangkok to Koh Samui overnight train.
+It’s a cool journey.

 If you’re backpacking in Thailand, you may need to how to get from Krabi or Ao Nang to Koh Lanta on your travels!

 There are loads of places to stay in Koh Samui and you will easily find one near the Sunday night market in Lamai.
 I stayed at Rich Resort which is a 5-minute walk from the night market.
 This is also one of the best hotels in Koh Samui, its located on the beach and you can get a private room here for $11 a night.
 This accommodation is perfect for backpackers and those looking for a budget room in Koh Samui that is near the beach.